virgantara/AdaCrossNet/README.md

 Refer `python train.py` for the command to train CrossNet.

 ## Our Best Pre-Trained Model using AdaCrossNet
-You can download our best Linear SVM pre-trained model with 91.8 in [here](https://drive.google.com/file/d/1g8eQamzgzzMmLofs398C8OSgTQPX1PSo/view?usp=sharing)
+You can download our best Linear SVM pre-trained model with 91.8% accuracy in [here](https://drive.google.com/file/d/1g8eQamzgzzMmLofs398C8OSgTQPX1PSo/view?usp=sharing)

 ## Downstream Tasks